Farmers are still reeling months after Hurricane Helene ravaged crops across the South

 But Georgia’s constitution prohibits using state funds to give direct disaster aid to individuals and private businesses.

-In Congress, a new plan late Friday that would temporarily fund federal operations included billions in disaster aid to farmers.
+In Congress, a spending bill passed early Saturday to avoid a government shutdown included $21 billion in disaster aid to U.S. farmers.

 “We need help, but we need it quick,” said Jeffrey Pridgen, a fifth-generation farmer who raises chickens in south Georgia’s Coffee County.